 It is important to note that no study has shown that FLACS gives a better visual outcome than manual cataract surgery, but evidence-based research now shows that FLACS is safer with regards to the serious complication of posterior capsular rupture.

-I am indebted to the Ophthalmologists of Vision Eye Institute in Sydney Australia for sharing their pioneering experiences with me, and to my Colleagues in Melbourne for their keenness in adopting this new technology.
+I am indebted to the ophthalmologists of Vision Eye Institute in Sydney Australia for sharing their pioneering experiences with me, and to my colleagues in Melbourne for their keenness in adopting this new technology.

 I would like to thank Alcon for the structured training program and personal guidance all LenSx surgeons receive.
 Please note I am not associated with Alcon or LenSx, apart from being an enthusiastic user of the technology.

 Dr Lewis Levitz

 MBBCh, MMed, FCS(SA)(Ophth) FRCSEd FRANZCO

 Roberts, H. W., Wagh, V. K., Sullivan, D. L., Hidzheva, P., Detesan, D. I., Heemraz, B. S., … O’Brart, D. P. S. (2018).
 A randomized controlled trial comparing femtosecond laser–assisted cataract surgery versus conventional phacoemulsification surgery.
 Journal of Cataract and Refractive Surgery. https://doi.org/10.1016/j.jcrs.2018.08.033 ↩︎

 Scott, W. J., Tauber, S., Gessler, J. A., Ohly, J. G., Owsiak, R. R., & Eck, C. D. (2016).
 Comparison of vitreous loss rates between manual phacoemulsification and femtosecond laser–assisted cataract surgery.
 Journal of Cataract & Refractive Surgery, 42(7), 1003–1008. https://doi.org/10.1016/j.jcrs.2016.04.027 ↩︎